feathersjs/docs/guides/chat/authentication.md

 ## Securing real-time events

 The `authenticate` hook that we used above will restrict _access_ to service methods to only authenticated users.
-No we also have to make sure that [real-time service events](../basics/real-time.md) are only sent to connections that are allowed to see them.
+Now we also have to make sure that [real-time service events](../basics/real-time.md) are only sent to connections that are allowed to see them.
 Feathers uses channels to accomplish that which the generator already sets up for us in `src/channels.js` (have a look at the comments in the generated file and the [channel API documentation](../../api/channels.md) to get a better idea about channels).

 We could use channels to e.g. only send events to users in a specific room or with specific permissions.
 To make things easier for our basic chat however, let's just send all events to all authenticated users by updating `src/channels.js` to this: